 Ingredients

-• Plant-based milk: The liquid base in our recipe which makes for a creamy texture!
-Feel free to use any kind of plant-based milk such as soy, oat, rice, almond milk, et cetera.
+• Plant-based milk: Use any kind of plant-based milk such as soy, oat, rice, coconut, almond milk, etc.

 • Frozen mixed berries: Packed with antioxidants and summer flavor, it’s a healthy and tasty option to add to your breakfasts!